Using and generating a Bearer Token

 A bearer token allows developers to have a more secure point of entry for using the Twitter APIs, and are one of the core features of OAuth 2.0.

 Authentication, which uses a Bearer Token, is also known as application-only authentication.
 A Bearer Token is a byte array of unspecified format that you generate using a script like a curl command.
+You can also obtain a Bearer Token from the developer portal inside the keys and tokens section of your App's settings.
 More information about this feature can be found on OAuth's official documentation.

 When are they used?